12 Examples of Handwriting So Perfect It Could Be a Font

 Bold and bright

 Hand lettering artist Micaela’s Instagram feed is full of her bold, bright lettering style that is both dynamic and fluent with a touch of classic cursive style.
 She says she would name her font “Lucas,” after her brother because he was the one who introduced her into hand lettering.
-Meet the designer behind the surprisingly divisive Comic Sans font.

 Former English teacher @craftydeesigns displays a mix of all caps and script in her bullet journaling.
 She says that “the physical act of writing is meditative for me, and I love writing in my planner both as memory keeping and reflection.”
 She would name her font “Defying Capitalization Rules,” because not having differentiation between uppercase and lowercase goes against everything she used to teach.
 If you want to play it straight, brush up on these 10 words you never knew you’re supposed to capitalize.

 Pharmacy student, @apothe.carrie uses her neat penmanship to help her retain information for her studies.
 She says, “writing slower lets me retain information better.”
 (She’s not wrong—here’s how writing by hand makes you smarter.)
 Her entire Instagram feed is full of her memorizing neat penmanship.
 She’s even made highlighting and bolding her notes a work of art.
 She calls her “font” Shmallyn.

 Hand lettering artist @emilettering strives to uplift others with her signature writing style.
 “One of my favorite things to do with my writing is connecting ‘T’ and ‘H,'” explains @emilettering.
 She likes how the letters join in two different places.
 If she could name her font, she’d call it “Bounce Back” because it captures the bouncy, upbeat style of her letters.
 Discover what Meghan Markle and Kate Middleton’s handwriting reveals about them.